bsmg/beat-saber-community-wiki/about.md

 >Some people could go under multiple sections, so I tried to sort this page the best I could.
 If you'd like anything about your section changed, feel free to contact me - williums
 {.is-warning}
 # Modders
-Making sure our games look nothing like the original, one mod at a time.
+Making sure our games look nothing like the original, one plugin at a time.

 ## andruzzzhka
 A huge contributor for the core mods, including the in-game downloader mod!
 He's also the creator of the unofficial multiplayer mod that's holding you over until official multiplayer arrives somday.